 What is creatine?
 Is it safe?

 Creatine is a substance found naturally in the body and is believed to help supply energy to muscles and nerve cells.
-When taken as a supplement, creatine is believed to help muscles recover faster during exercises that use short bursts of energy like sprinting and weight lifting.
+When taken as a supplement, creatine is believed to increase strength and help muscles recover faster during exercises that use short bursts of energy like sprinting and weight lifting.
 It also may reduce the amount of lactic acid (the stuff that makes you feel tired) produced during exercise.
+No research has shown improved performance in endurance sports (like running, swimming or biking)

 The safety and effectiveness of creatine has not been tested in teens.
-Creatine is not recommended for teens, even though it can be bought over-the-counter.
+Creatine is not recommended for teens or adolescent-aged athletes, even though it can be bought over-the-counter.

 High doses can cause: